ralphtandetzky/num-quaternion/README.md

 - **Unit Quaternions**: Special support for unit quaternions with optimized operations.
 - **Conversion Functions**: Convert to/from Euler angles, rotation vectors, and more.
 - **Interpolation**: Spherical linear interpolation (SLERP) for smooth rotations.
-- **Normalization**: Ensure quaternions are properly normalized for accurate calculations.

 ## Installation